MaciejGL/MaciejGL/README.md

 <br/><br/>

 ## Currently learning
-I'm working on Fullstack apps to maintain and enhance my knowledge.
-In meantime I'm heading towarads learning the Gatsby and PWA.
+Fully working on progress with PWA and Gatsby.

 <br/><br/>